 Death is celebrated all over the world as people pass over into the afterlife.
 In fact, Halloween has roots in celebrating passing into the great beyond!

-Do you have any interesting facts about death that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about death?
+Share them in the comments below!